optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 An important feature of estimagic is that the same criterion function can work for scalar, least-squares and likelihood optimizers.
 Moreover, a criterion function can return additional data that is stored in the log file (if logging is active).
-All of this achieved by returning a dictionary instead of just a scalar float.
+All of this is achieved by returning a dictionary instead of just a scalar float.

-The conventions for the return value of the criterion function is as follows:
+The conventions for the return value of the criterion function are as follows:

-- For the simplest case where only scalar optimizers `criterion` returns a float or a dictionary containing the key "value" which is a float.
+- For the simplest case, where only scalar optimizers are used, `criterion` returns a float or a dictionary containing the key "value" which is a float.
 - For likelihood functions, `criterion` returns a dictionary that contains at least the key `"contributions"` which can be any pytree that can be flattened into a numpy array of floats.